iamworldian/Data-Structures-CPP-Templated-Implementation/README.md

 # Data-Structures-C-Templated-Implementation
-This repository is for practice purpose.
+This repository is for practice purposes.